Gants Hill tube station: Design

 The station, like the other two new stations on the branch, was designed by architect Charles Holden in the 1930s.
-During the 1930s the London Passenger Transport Board had provided advice on the construction of the Moscow Metro and an internal report in 1935 by the Underground's engineers on the Russian capital's system led to the decision to construct a station in London to a similar design.
+During the 1930s the London Passenger Transport Board had provided advice on the construction of the Moscow Metro and an internal report in 1935 by the Underground's engineers on the Soviet Union capital's system led to the decision to construct a station in London to a similar design.

 The station ticket hall is located beneath the roundabout at the centre of the road junction.
-It is accessed via a series of pedestrian subways and has no street level buildings, although low structures on the roundabout sit above the ticket hall and provide daylight and ventilation.
+It is accessed via a series of pedestrian subways.
+It has no street level buildings, although low structures on the roundabout sit above the ticket hall and provide daylight and ventilation.
 From the ticket hall, three escalators lead to the barrel-vaulted lower concourse between the two platforms tunnels.
 The station also features miniature roundels on the tiles at platform level as well as the roundel clocks.

 Gants Hill is the only Underground station with a concourse designed by Holden that has no surface buildings.
 Unlike Redbridge, the station is not Grade II listed although its distinctive architectural qualities have gained public support for listing the station.